turingcompl33t/windows-internals/Drivers/README.md

 ## Windows Drivers and Driver Development

+### Build Environments

+**Driver Development Kit (DDK)**

+The DDK is the now-deprecated name for the Windows driver development kit.
+The name was changed to the WDK with the release of Windows Vista.

+**Windows Driver Kit (WDK)**

+WDK is the new name for the Windows driver development kit (changed in Vista).

+The WDK is a software toolset that enables device driver development.
+It includes documentation, samples, build environments, and developer tools.
+However, it does not include a compiler implementation, Visual Studio build tools, or the Windows SDK, all of which are required to develop Windows drivers.

+**Enterprise Windows Driver Kit (EWDK)**

+The EWDK is a standalone, self-contained command line environment for building drivers.
+It includes the Visual Studio build tools, the SDK, and the WDK.
+That is, in contrast to the WDK, it does not require separate installation and configuration of Visual Studio to be a fully-functional driver development environment.

 ### Kernel Driver Execution Contexts

 Kernel mode drivers execute in one of the three following contexts: